Andrew Ireland (footballer)

 Andrew Ireland (born 7 March 1953) is a former Australian rules footballer and administrator. who played for the Collingwood Football Club in the Victorian Football League (VFL).
 He played 110 senior games for the Collingwood Football Club in the Victorian Football League (VFL) between 1975 and 1980, appearing in three grand finals.
-After retiring from playing at the age of 27, Ireland became a prominent football administrator, serving as chief executive officer of the Brisbane Bears and later the merged Brisbane Lions (1990–2001), and as general manager of football operations at the Sydney Swans (2002–2018).
+After retiring from playing at the age of 27, Ireland became a football administrator, and was chief executive officer of the Brisbane Bears and later the merged Brisbane Lions (1990–2001), and general manager of football operations at the Sydney Swans (2002–2018).

 Early life

 Ireland was born in London, England, and migrated with his family to Australia at the age of four.
 He played his junior football with Ivanhoe before being recruited to Collingwood.

 Playing career

 Ireland debuted for Collingwood in 1975 and played primarily as a half back flanker after starting as a forward, where he kicked 17 goals in his first season.
 He appeared in 110 senior games and was part of Collingwood sides that lost the 1977, 1979 and 1980 VFL Grand Finals.
 In 1978, he represented Victoria in an interstate match against Tasmania.